jasonbot/weblog/content/weblog/sharing-what-i-know.md

 > some of y’all are out here just **knowing** things without sharing what you know on a blog post—why

 I do not owe you a singular god damned thing, period, and it is not my job to provide internet strangers with summaries of my hard-earned lessons.
 Especially if idiots will comment about it on Hacker News or whatever.

+**Update**: Lol I got got blocked on Twitter for having a strong contrary opinion